 Remember that these tags are page level and only affect the page itself.
 Another important thing to remember here is that the search engines need to be able to access the page itself in order to see this tag.
 So if you block a page in robots.txt, the search engines will probably never crawl the page and find the META tag that is on it.
 A quick recap and clarification here:

 What about the rel=canonical tag?
 This allows website owners to specify the canonical version of a page and highlight duplicate or near duplicate content, giving the search engines a signal of what pages they may and may not want to crawl, index and rank.
 At this point you should note that this tag isn’t a directive, meaning that the search engines can choose how to treat the tag and have the right to ignore it if they choose.
 This tag can help you ensure that duplicate content is not going to hurt your website and can make sure that the correct URL is shown to users in search results.
 In terms of crawling, it would also make sense for the tag to nudge the search engines away from crawling duplicate pages as often.
 But similar to the META robots tag, the search engines must be able to access a page before they can find the tag.

 If you want to get a bit more advanced with finding out how the search engines are crawling your website and to find problems, you can take a deep dive into your server log files to get more detailed information.
 Your server log files will record when pages have been crawled by the search engines (and other crawlers) as well as recording visits from people too.
 You can then filter these log files to find exactly how Googlebot crawls your website for example.
 This can give you great insight into which ones are being crawled the most and importantly, which ones do not appear to be crawled at all.
 This is probably one of the best indicators you can get of what is stopping a page from being indexed and ranking well.
 You can do all sorts of on-site analysis but ultimately, if you can clearly see from server logs that a page isn’t being crawled, you have your answer.
 Then you can start to work out where the problem may be and work on a solution.
 I like to use Splunk for log file analysis, it does take a bit of time to get used to but is certainly one of the better pieces of software that I’ve used.
 Dave Sottimano wrote a great tutorial that involved Splunk over on SEOmoz.
 If you prefer something else, try Craig Bradford’s post on Distilled on using the command line for log file analysis.
 This image from Dave’s post gives us a perfect example of Google wasting crawl budget on pages we don’t care about:

 Once you’re happy that the search engines are crawling your website correctly, it is time to monitor how your pages are actually being indexed and actively monitor for problems.

 The easiest way to check that Google is indexing a page correctly is to check the cached version and compare it to the actual version.
 There are three ways you can do this quickly.
 1. Run a Google search: 2.
 Click through from Google search results: 3.
 Use a bookmarklet I use a simple bookmarklet in Chrome to check the cache of the page that I’m on.
 Create a new bookmark in your browser and add this as the location:

+Nice and simple!
 The goals of checking the page cache are:

 If these are ok, then you know that a certain page is being crawled and indexed fine.

 This has been written about a few times before so I won’t repeat everything here, there is also this great case study on SEOmoz regarding the use of XML sitemaps.
 To summarise briefly here though, the idea is that by creating several sitemaps for different parts of your website, you can monitor indexation using Google Webmaster Tools: This is taken from my own account and shows three sitemaps that I’ve submitted to Google.
 Whilst these numbers are quite small, you can see how this can help you spot problems quite easily.

 Another nice feature of Google Webmaster Tools is index status.
 This gives some insight on how Google is crawling and indexing your website as well as giving you an idea of how many pages Google are choosing not to index.
 Here is an example from my own account: The spike in the green line shows when Google increased the number of URLs that is has classified as “not selected”.
 This means that Google has found the pages to be very similar to other pages or are redirected.
 I spent a bit of time looking at this and believe that the cause was a faulty plugin that caused lots of duplicate URLs to be linked to – but I’ve been lazy as it is my own site and not fixed it yet!
 If you’re constantly adding new pages to your website, seeing a steady and gradual increase in the pages indexed probably means that they are being crawled and indexed correctly.
 On the other side, if you see a big drop (which wasn’t expected) then it may indicate problems and that the search engines are not able to access your website correctly.

 Now the final part of our work, arguably the bit that we all truly care about the most!
 Are our pages ranking as well as they could be?
 We are always working to get our pages ranking higher than they already are, so I wanted to focus on a very specific tactic instead.
 Firstly you need to find out how many pages you are trying to get traffic to.
 This will probably be your homepage, categories, products and content pages.
 There are a few ways you can do this, depending on your website setup: